top of page

 PART IV: INNOVATION AS A SYSTEM

-First, these chapters show that the US already has quite a lot of effective industrial policy, even if not recognized as such, supporting the book's argument that the US can design and execute coherent industrial policy.
+These chapters show that the US already has quite a lot of effective industrial policy, even if not recognized as such, supporting the book's argument that the US can design and execute coherent industrial policy.
+And they highlight deficiencies of America’s current innovation system that need fixing.

 The detail in these chapters makes clear the scope, diversity, and mechanisms of existing programs.
-These chapters show how innovation is not a one-size-fits-all process but requires institutions tailored to the needs of specific industries and contexts.
+These chapters show how innovation is not a one-size-fits-all process, but requires institutions tailored to the needs of specific industries and contexts.

 PART V: INDUSTRY CASE STUDIES

-Automobiles introduces the reader to what failed US industrial policy looks like on a multi-decade, industry-specific level.
+Chapter 25, Automobiles, introduces the reader to what failed US industrial policy looks like on a multi-decade, industry-specific level.

-Robotics describes the superior scale and sophistication of foreign industrial policy in an industry that is already important and will only become more so.
+Chapter 27, Robotics, describes the superior scale and sophistication of foreign industrial policy in an industry that is already important and will only become more so.

-Nanotechnology shows how much technological “wide open space” there is for new industries and industrial policy.
+Chapter 28, Nanotechnology, shows how much technological “wide open space” there is for new industries and industrial policy.

 PART VI: CLUSTER CASE STUDIES